PrabhudevBengaluruKumar/Crowd-Counting/Fast R-CNN/README.md

 Note

+- Model must be downloaded and added to the "/data/utils/" folder.
+Link of the model:
 - main_jhu.py and main_jhu.sh contains code to perform crowd counting on JHU dataset.
 - main_mall.py and main_mall.sh contains code to perform crowd counting on Mall dataset.
 - main_sample.py and main_sample.sh contains code to perform crowd counting on sample images.